 Of the web browser programs currently available, is the most compatible with Blackboard, followed closely by .
-Other browsers will work with most Blackboard functions, but may cause difficulties with some of them.
-If you're having difficulty watching a video or uploading or downloading a file, and you're using Microsoft's Internet Explorer or Edge, or Apple's Safari, try using Chrome or Firefox instead.
+Some other browsers will work with many Blackboard functions, but not all.
+If you're having difficulty watching a video or uploading or downloading a file, try using the Chrome or Firefox browsers.

 Advice on Computer Hardware

-Most Windows PCs and Mac computers, whether desktop or laptop, will allow you to use all the features of Blackboard plus run many other programs, such as Microsoft Access, Word, PowerPoint, and Excel.
+Most Windows PCs and Mac computers, whether desktop or laptop, will allow you to use all the features of Blackboard plus install and run many other programs, such as SPSS or Microsoft Word and Excel.

 Whether on campus or off campus, the Loyola's main library is your main source for books, articles, research databases, videos, audio recordings, and more.

-Whether on campus or off campus, Loyola's provides help in the form of in-person and on-line tutoring, writing help, and seminars and workshops on studying and time-management.
+Whether on campus or off campus, Loyola's Student Success Center provides help in the form of in-person and on-line tutoring, writing help, and seminars and workshops on studying and time-management.